Hip Hop History 101, South African Session

 The good people at the Red Bull Academy have finally put up the 30-odd minute video conservation between DJ Ready D and MC Shaheen Ariefdien, founders of rap crew Prophets of da City in South Africa.
 The interview was taped in Cape Town sometime in 2003.
 Ready D and MC Shaheen represent for one of the continent’s oldest hip hop crews and probably the founders of South African rap.
 They also recorded the first Afrikaans hip hop track, “Dala Flet.”
 You can also print out the transcript (scroll down at the video link) of their conversation and read it.

-My favorite part is when they discuss the vagaries of black and African identities in South Africa, and how hip hop had the potential to overcome some of those barriers between “the (black) races.”
-It starts when Ready D brings up POC’s song, “African, Very African,” which wasn’t intended to be on the album.
+My favorite part is when they discuss the complexities of Black and African identities in South Africa and how hip hop had the potential to bridge some of the divides between “the (black) races.”
+This conversation begins when Ready D mentions POC’s song, “African, Very African,” which wasn’t originally intended to be on the album.

 Ready D: But at that time we were sitting in the recording studio and that was the day that Chris Hani was assassinated and …